 Press Release: Yucatán Government Launches Innovative Guide for Carbon Project Development in the Voluntary Carbon Market

-Merida, Yucatán, 11 September 2024 The Government of the State of Yucatán in Mexico, in collaboration with Climate Focus, the Voluntary Carbon Markets Integrity Initiative (VCMI), and UNDP, proudly announces the launch of the “Best Practice Guide for Developing Projects in the Voluntary Carbon Market in Yucatán”.
-This strategic tool is designed to guide companies, investors, civil organizations, and local communities in developing Nature-based Solutions (NbS) projects with high social and environmental integrity.
+Merida, Yucatán, 11 September 2024 The Government of the State of Yucatán in Mexico, in collaboration with Climate Focus, the Voluntary Carbon Markets Integrity Initiative (VCMI), and UNDP, proudly announces the launch of the “Best Practice Guide for Developing Publications in the Voluntary Carbon Market in Yucatán”.
+This strategic tool is designed to guide companies, investors, civil organizations, and local communities in developing Nature-based Solutions (NbS) publications with high social and environmental integrity.

 Yucatán, uniquely located on the Peninsula between the Gulf of Mexico and the Caribbean, harbors invaluable ecosystems such as tropical forests and mangroves.
 These ecosystems, however, are threatened by human activity and climate-related disturbances.
 64 percent of the state’s forested area shows some degree of degradation.
 The Yucatán government recognizes the need for concrete actions to reverse this trend and is implementing a set of climate and environmental policies.
 The VCM is, therefore, an instrument with the potential to help Yucatán achieve its sustainable development goals.

 In Yucatán, as elsewhere in Mexico, local communities and ejidos1 own vast areas of land and forests and play a critical role in ecosystem conservation and restoration.
-Their collaboration is key to the development and long-term success of carbon projects.
-These communities, often facing poverty and adverse climate-related risks, stand to benefit from the opportunities carbon projects can provide.
-However, recent critiques of the VCM raised concerns about the protection of local rights and the true effectiveness of these projects in addressing environmental and social issues.
+Their collaboration is key to the development and long-term success of carbon publications.
+These communities, often facing poverty and adverse climate-related risks, stand to benefit from the opportunities carbon publications can provide.
+However, recent critiques of the VCM raised concerns about the protection of local rights and the true effectiveness of these publications in addressing environmental and social issues.
 Through this Guide, the Government of Yucatán aims to ensure that local communities and ejidos are the primary beneficiaries of VCM initiatives and that those comply with social and environmental integrity.

-To address these needs, the Government of Yucatán cooperated with VCMI, Climate Focus and UNDP and developed a tool with clear actions and guidelines on five key aspects for developing a carbon project in the region:
+To address these needs, the Government of Yucatán cooperated with VCMI, Climate Focus and UNDP and developed a tool with clear actions and guidelines on five key aspects for developing a carbon publication in the region:

 3. Social and legal considerations for developing NbS activities in Mexico to ensure the active participation of communities and ejidos and guarantee their free, prior, and informed consent;